afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 - In addition, the feasibility of actions and autonomous vehicle can take is affected by the state of the surrounding environment.
 - For example, the autonomous vehicle cannot perform a left turn at a red light even if the intersection is clear.

-As a final example, we have a U-turn.
+As a final example, we have a `U-turn`.
 Which is important for navigating certain scenarios where the car needs to change direction efficiently.

 <img src="./resources/w1/img/l1-road-struc2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">